OSM-Notes/OSM-Notes-Ingestion/docs/Rationale.md

 * **Memory Limitations (Resolved)**: Previously had memory limitations due to Saxon and xsltproc.
 This has been resolved with the AWK solution.

 * **API Rate Limits**: OSM only returns 10,000 notes per API call.
-To have a good margin of notes, reasonable processing amount, and good time, `processAPI` is called every 15 minutes, with subsequent ETL processing to have near real-time information.
-When the stable version is ready, this may be reduced to 5 minutes or 2 minutes, but it will require analyzing everything: partitioned tables, validations, etc., and streamlining the process.
+To have a good margin of notes, reasonable processing amount, and good time, `processAPI` is currently executed via the daemon (`processAPINotesDaemon.sh`) which runs continuously in memory, checking for new notes every minute (default `DAEMON_SLEEP_INTERVAL=60` seconds), providing near real-time information.
+The daemon provides lower latency (30-60 seconds) compared to cron-based execution (15 minutes), and the system has been optimized to handle this frequency successfully, including streamlined processing and efficient resource management.

 * **Future Scalability**: When there are many more notes, problems may be identified.
 Currently, no other limitations are known.